yash1120/scipy/README.rst

 Writing code isn’t the only way to contribute to SciPy.
 You can also:

-- review pull requests
+- Review pull requests
-- triage issues
+- Triage issues
-- develop tutorials, presentations, and other educational materials
+- Develop tutorials, presentations, and other educational materials
-- maintain and improve `our website <https://github.com/scipy/scipy.org>`__
+- Maintain and improve `our website <https://github.com/scipy/scipy.org>`__
-- develop graphic design for our brand assets and promotional materials
+- Develop graphic design for our brand assets and promotional materials
-- help with outreach and onboard new contributors
+- Help with outreach and onboard new contributors
-- write grant proposals and help with other fundraising efforts
+- Write grant proposals and help with other fundraising efforts

 If you’re unsure where to start or how your skills fit in, reach out!
 You can ask on the mailing list or here, on GitHub, by leaving a